pablopunk/dot/README.md

 ### Profiles

 If you have several machines, you might not want to install all tools on every computer.
-That's why `nos` allows **profiles**.
+That's why `dot` allows **profiles**.

 Let's create a new "personal" profile: